short-term loans background image

 Are short-term loans more expensive than normal personal loans?

-• The interest rate,
+• The interest charge,

 • The once-off initiation fee,